seiyria/Roguathia/README.md

   * Find the ring of Selyk (opens a chamber leading to an altar)
   * Find the stone of Selyk (insta-win, low VP gain)
   * Possibly other endings depending on dungeon path (or maybe all ends lead to Selyk), or other paths have different artifacts you can collect/use that are worth different amounts of VP
-* Doors that require keys that are spawned in the level, and have treasure or stairs behind them
 * Catchable ammo, recoverable ammo

-* Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
-* IRC bot (Selyk) to announce major events (deaths, etc) / scrollback to chat
+# Website
+* Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)
 * Sliders for game speed, etc, and switches for skipping some screens, maybe
-* Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)
+* Favicon: unicode goblin

-Pre-release
+# Pre-release
 * Analysis tool to make sure stats/etc are declared properly (they may need to be moved to the prototype so they can be imported)
 * Assertions, unit tests, logging, general code refactoring / cleanup
-* Favicon: unicode goblin

-V2
+* IRC bot (Selyk) to announce major events (deaths, etc) / scrollback to chat
+* Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
+* Refactor / reorg / unit tests for classes

+# Post-release
+* Doors that require keys that are spawned in the level, and have treasure or stairs behind them
+* More content
+* More puzzles
+* More intricate death messages ("while asleep" "while stunned")